aruba/nae-scripts/agents/OSPFv2/8320/ospfv2_interface_state_flaps_impact_monitor.1.0.md

     3. OSPFv2 interface state machine change from waiting to bdr

-    4. OSPFv2 interface state machine change from point to point to bdr

-    5. OSPFv2 interface state change from bdr to dr

-    6. OSPFv2 interface state change from bdr to point to point

-    7. OSPFv2 interface state change from bdr to dr other
+    4. OSPFv2 interface state change from bdr to dr

-    8. OSPFv2 interface state machine change from dr to down
+    5. OSPFv2 interface state machine change from dr to down

-    9. OSPFv2 interface state machine change from down to dr
+    6. OSPFv2 interface state machine change from down to dr

-    10. OSPFv2 interface state machine change from waiting to dr
+    7. OSPFv2 interface state machine change from waiting to dr

-    11. OSPFv2 interface state machine change from point to point to dr

-    12. OSPFv2 interface state change from dr to bdr

-    13. OSPFv2 interface state change from dr to point to point

-    14. OSPFv2 interface state change from dr to dr other

-    15. OSPFv2 interface state machine change from dr other to down
+    8. OSPFv2 interface state machine change from dr other to down

-    16. OSPFv2 interface state machine change from down to dr other
+    9. OSPFv2 interface state machine change from down to dr other

-    17. OSPFv2 interface state machine change from waiting to dr other
+    10. OSPFv2 interface state machine change from waiting to dr other

-    18. OSPFv2 interface state machine change from point to point
+    11. OSPFv2 interface state machine change from point to point

-    19. OSPFv2 interface state change from dr other to bdr
+    12. OSPFv2 interface state change from dr other to bdr

-    20. OSPFv2 interface state change from dr other to point to point
+    13. OSPFv2 interface state change from dr other to point to point

-    21. OSPFv2 interface state change from dr other to dr
+    14. OSPFv2 interface state change from dr other to dr

-    22. OSPFv2 interface state change from bdr to waiting
+    15. OSPFv2 interface state change from bdr to waiting

-    23. OSPFv2 interface state change from dr other to waiting
+    16. OSPFv2 interface state change from dr other to waiting

-    24. OSPFv2 interface state change from dr other to waiting
+    17. OSPFv2 interface state change from dr other to waiting

 A.  This script specifies monitoring action as following:

-    1. Normal alert - The monitoring condition specified above numbered 2, 3, 4, 5, 7, 9, 10, 11, 12, 14, 16, 17, 18, 19 and 21 when
+    1. Normal alert - The monitoring condition specified above numbered 2, 3, 4, 6, 7, 9, 10, 11, 12 and 14 when
         hits, the monitoring action 'normal' is taken.
 In this action script is marked as Normal and CLI show ip ospf interface is executed and detailed impact analysis of lost/found OSPFv2